l7mp/learning-go/99-labs/04-immutability/README.md

 # A key-value store client

-Currently, querying the key-value store is somewhat cumbersome, since we have to marshal Go types to JSON before making each call, then make the actual HTTP call to the key-value store server, remembering that `get` is implemented as a HTTP POST request whole `list` and `reset` use HTTP GET, and then again unmarshaling the result into an appropriate Go struct, check errors, etc. This gets boring (and error-prone) very soon.
+Currently, querying the key-value store from a Go program is somewhat cumbersome: we have to marshal Go types to JSON before making each call, then make the actual HTTP call to the key-value store server, remembering that `get` is implemented as a HTTP POST request whole `list` and `reset` use HTTP GET, and then again unmarshaling the result into an appropriate Go struct, check errors, etc. This gets boring (and error-prone) very soon.

 Wouldn't it be nice to just call the key-value store through a client library that would expose the entire key-value store API as simple-to-use Go functions, and then do the heavy lifting in the background?
-Wouldn't it be even nicer, if the key-value store itself would provide that client library?
+Wouldn't it be even nicer, if the `kvstore` package would provide that client library?

-This what we are going to implement next.
-Enter the directory of the key-value store (`99-labs/code/kvstore`) and consider the `client` package in `/pkg/client/`.
-This already contains the below API (see `api.go`), which we should implement, and a set of tests (see `client_test.go`) that we will want eventually to pass.
+This is what we are going to implement next.
+Enter the directory of the key-value store (`99-labs/code/kvstore`), and in particular the `client` package in `/pkg/client/`.
+This directory already contains some code for the API (see `api.go`), plus a set of tests (see `client_test.go`) that we will want eventually to pass.

 ``` go
 package client